Navalny ally vows to press for his freedom despite crackdown

 “Putin is trying to stop people from protesting and fighting for their rights through fear and criminal probes,” Sobol said.
 “We can only continue our work in these circumstances.”

+The crackdown continued to bring international outrage.
+The top diplomats of the United States, Britain, Canada, France Germany, Italy and Japan, as well as the high representative of the European Union, condemned the “politically motivated arrest and detention” of Navalny and said they were “deeply concerned by the detention of thousands of peaceful protesters and journalists.”

+The Kremlin had earlier dismissed Western criticism as interfering with Russia’s internal affairs.

 Navalny’s team has called for more demonstrations on Jan.
 31 and Feb.
 2, when a court is scheduled to consider motions to convert his suspended sentence into a real prison term.
-Navalny.
-The suspended sentence stems from a 2014 conviction for fraud, a prosecution that he says was politically motivated.

 Even if he is sent to prison, his supporters won’t be deterred, Sobol said, citing the political goals of stopping the Kremlin’s party, United Russia, in the upcoming parliamentary balloting.